United Kingdom–United States relations: Radio

-Compared to music and television broadcasting, radio broadcasting is limited between both sides of the pond.
+Compared to music and television broadcasting, radio broadcasting is limited to both sides of the pond.
 There are several reasons for this.
 The major one is that the majority of radio broadcasting in the United States is commercial and funded by advertising and the small network of public radio stations are supported by donations, compared to the United Kingdom where the national public broadcaster, the BBC is the major player which funded by the obligatory television licence.
-This leads to a completely different structure of number and type of radio stations and its broadcasting schedules.
+This leads to a completely different structure of the number and type of radio stations and their broadcasting schedules.

 Other factors include differing technical standards of radio broadcasting.
-This is influenced by their countries' broadcasting authorities which shapes over-the-air radio.
-In the UK, it is influenced by authorities of Ofcom and the EBU which are working towards DAB and DRM.
-While in the United States, it influenced by FCC which is working towards HD Radio.
+This is influenced by their countries' broadcasting authorities, which shape over-the-air radio.
+In the UK, it is influenced by the authorities of Ofcom and the EBU, which are working towards DAB and DRM.
+While in the United States, it is influenced by the FCC, which is working towards HD Radio.
 The British international broadcasting station, the BBC World Service is syndicated on various major city public radio stations in the United States such as WNYC, and on SiriusXM satellite radio, through the broadcaster American Public Media.
 The American international broadcaster, Voice of America has no remit in be needed to be heard in the UK, so it doesn't broadcast there and none of its programmes is relayed on domestic stations.
-In a resource-saving exercise between the two international broadcasters, Voice of America shares its transmission towers with the BBC World Service to help of shortwave transmissions in remote areas.
+In a resource-saving exercise between the two international broadcasters, Voice of America shares its transmission towers with the BBC World Service to help with shortwave transmissions in remote areas.

-Internet radio and streaming services are growing in popularity in both countries, however listening to each other's feeds are hampered by the countries' broadcasting rights.
-This causes the internet radio feeds of American and British radio stations are sometimes blocked or on restricted bandwidth.
+Internet radio and streaming services are growing in popularity in both countries; however, listening to each other's feeds is hampered by the countries' broadcasting rights.
+This causes the internet radio feeds of American and British radio stations to be sometimes blocked or on restricted bandwidth.
 For example, BBC Radio 2 is on a 128 kbit/s AAC domestic stream, while internationally it's on a 48 kbit/s AAC+ stream.
-However both the American and the British international broadcasters Voice of America and the BBC World Service is fully accessible online in each other's countries.
-Streaming services that are popular in both countries include the American TuneIn, Apple Music and Swedish-owned Spotify.
-The other major services in the US like Pandora Radio and Radio.com don't operate in the UK, and are inaccessible.
+However, both the American and the British international broadcasters, Voice of America and the BBC World Service, are fully accessible online in each other's countries.
+Streaming services that are popular in both countries include the American TuneIn, Apple Music, and Swedish-owned Spotify.
+The other major services in the US, like Pandora Radio and Radio.com, don't operate in the UK, and are inaccessible.